DerrickWood/kraken/docs/MANUAL.markdown

     size (in GB) for the database.
 This allows you to create a MiniKraken database without having to create a full Kraken database first.

+5) Turning off low-complexity masking: Kraken will by default use the program `dustmasker` (bundled with NCBI BLAST) if installed and in the system path to mask low-complexity regions of library sequences, which is the primary source of false positive hits.
+If you do not want the library sequences to be masked, you can provide the `--no-mask` option to disable masking.

 A full list of options for `kraken-build` can be obtained using `kraken-build --help`.